reimagined/resolve/packages/resolve-scripts/src/template/README.md

 	```

 * #### filterSubscription
-	A function that allows to filter requested event types and aggregate identifiers on the server side.
+	A function that allows filtering requested event types and aggregate identifiers on the server side.
 It can be used for security purposes - to prevent custom client agents from sending requests to events.
-Use the requestInfo argument to segregate subscriptions of different clients.
+Use the `requestInfo` argument to segregate subscriptions of different clients.

 	##### Example
 	###### resolve.server.config.js